dzimine/greengo/README.md

 * You are still not worse off doing this manually: you at least have all the `ARN` and `Id` of all resources to clean-up.
-* DON'T DELETE `.group_state.json` file: it contains references to everything you need to delete.
+* DON'T DELETE `.gg/gg_state.json` file: it contains references to everything you need to delete.
+Copy it somewhere and use the `Id` and `Arn` of created resources to clean up the pieces.
 * Do what it takes to roll forward - if you're close to successful deployment, or roll-back - to clean things up and start from scratch.
 * Pay forward: add a patch to whatever broke to proof it from happening again.